API Keys

 The Okto API credentials are essential for integrating Okto into your application.
 They authenticate your requests and associate them with your Okto Dashboard account.
 Okto provides two essential credentials for integrating with your application:

-Steps to Access App ID
+Steps to Access Client SWA

 1. Log in to the Okto Dashboard.